 Why rainforest soils are generally poor for agriculture

-Understanding the basic composition of forest soils helps explain the concept of nutrient cycling in the rainforest; why there are problems with clearing rainforest lands for agriculture; and how soils are an important factor influencing forest complexity.
+Understanding the basic composition of forest soils helps explain the concept of nutrient cycling in the rainforest, the challenges of clearing rainforest lands for agriculture, and how soil composition influences forest complexity and resilience.

 SOIL COMPOSITION

-Over two-thirds of the world's rainforests -- including much of those in Madagascar -- can be considered "wet-deserts" in that they grow on extremely poor soils which are acidic and low in minerals and nutrients.
-The key to the luxuriant vegetation of these forests lies in the rapid nutrient cycling of the rainforest.
+Over two-thirds of the world's rainforests—including much of those in Madagascar—can be considered "wet deserts," as they grow on highly weathered, nutrient-poor soils.
+These soils are typically acidic and low in essential minerals and nutrients, raising the question of how such lush forests can persist.
+The key to their survival lies in the rapid and efficient nutrient cycling of the rainforest ecosystem.

 NUTRIENT CYCLING